Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/README.md

 * [List Secrets](#list-secrets "List Secrets")

 ### Set a Secret
-[set_secret](https://aka.ms/azsdk/go/keyvault) creates new secrets and changes the values of existing secrets.
-If no secret with the given name exists, `set_secret` creates a new secret with that name and the given value.
-If the given name is in use, `set_secret` creates a new version of that secret, with the given value.
+[SetSecret](https://aka.ms/azsdk/go/keyvault) creates new secrets and changes the values of existing secrets.
+If no secret with the given name exists, `SetSecret` creates a new secret with that name and the given value.
+If the given name is in use, `SetSecret` creates a new version of that secret, with the given value.

 ```golang
 cred, err := azidentity.NewDefaultAzureCredential(nil)